 Eric Ball focuses his practice on trademark litigation and Trademark Trial and Appeal Board disputes.
 He also has substantial experience in trade secret, copyright and complex commercial litigation matters.

 Eric has been quoted and published in leading national and legal publications including Law360, Bloomberg BNA, The Daily Journal and Corporate Counsel.
 Eric has also presented on trademark and legal ethics to organizations like Today’s General Counsel, Silicon Valley Intellectual Property Law Association and the Bar Association of San Francisco.
-Eric was recently recognized in Silicon Valley Business Journal’s 40 under 40 list of valley professionals.
+World Trademark Review 1000 recognizes Eric among California’s leading trademark litigators, and Silicon Valley Business Journal honored him on their 40 under 40 list of valley professionals.

 - Won multiple precedential decisions in the Trademark Trial and Appeal Board: